xoxfaby/Warframe-Guides/_guides/Arbitrations/index.md

 Mods do not apply to Specters
 {: .reminder }

-For weapons ensure you use [Battery Weapons] on them so that they don't take ammo away from you.
+For weapons ensure you use [Battery Weapons] like the Shedu and Cycron on them so that they don't take ammo away from you.
 Besides that weapon choice doesn't really matter as you’ll really just be using them for their abilities.